iamRusty/OMNeT-3.4b2-for-Ubuntu-16.02/README.md

 # OMNeT 3.4b2
-* Compiles in Ubuntu 16.02
+* Compiles in Ubuntu 16.02 with the default gxx-5.4

 ## How to install